 - Implementing train-the-trainer or train-the-parent framework plans to improve mathematics achievements for students.

-The bill creates the Colorado academic accelerator grant program (grant program).
+The act creates the Colorado academic accelerator grant program (grant program).
 The purpose of the grant program is to create community learning centers that:

-- Offer families of students opportunities for engagement in students' education, including opportunities for mathematics literacy and related educational development.
+- Offer families opportunities for engagement in students' education.

 Eligible entities that apply to the grant program are selected for a grant that runs for a period of 3 years.
 The department shall prioritize eligible entities that: